Beam Therapeutics Inc.

 Investment Risk Disclosure

-BEAM exhibits substantial volatility risk, with a Beta of 2.073 indicating the stock is over twice as volatile as the broader market.
-This heightened sensitivity to market swings is further evidenced by a severe one-year maximum drawdown of -57.35%, highlighting significant potential for capital depreciation during adverse periods.
-Investors should be prepared for considerable price fluctuations that could substantially exceed broader market declines.
+Volatility Risk BEAM exhibits extremely high volatility risk, evidenced by its beta of 2.131, indicating the stock is more than twice as volatile as the broader market.
+This elevated risk is further confirmed by a severe 1-year maximum drawdown of -57.35%, highlighting significant potential for substantial capital depreciation during market downturns.
+Investors should be prepared for considerable price swings.

 FAQs